Why choose this course

 You’ll develop and hone your analytical and critical thinking skills, enhancing your teaching, as well as your own professional practice.
-You’ll explore and analyse key leadership issues in health and social care practice, while challenging and debating contemporary theory and practice.
+You’ll explore and analyse key educational and leadership issues in health and social care, while challenging and debating contemporary theory and practice.

-You’ll study topics, including the art of learning and teaching, framing learning through the curriculum, implementing change in practice, research design and methodology, and supporting education.
+You’ll study topics, including the art of learning and teaching, framing learning through the curriculum, implementing change in practice, research design and methodology, and supporting education in practice.

 Careers and graduate prospects

-By completing this course, you’ll fulfil the growing demand for excellent teachers in the healthcare sector.
+By completing this course, you’ll fulfil the growing demand for excellent teachers within the healthcare sector.
+91 per cent of our health sciences postgraduate students go on to employment or further study (**Graduate Outcomes survey 2022, HESA).
 Our alumni typically work for the NHS, private healthcare organisations and academic institutions.

 Academic year structure